Location: Winther Hall 6035

 Aug.
 10-14, 2015 in Odense, Denmark

+For more detailed information, click on the Courses link at the left.
 For information on scheduled courses offered by UW-Stevens Point, click here.

 Other gifted course offerings may be arranged with school districts that wish to provide instruction to a cohort of teachers in the district (usually with a combination of online and face-to-face sessions).